Kuala Terengganu Terengganu, Malaysia Travel Guide

 Experience the vast expanse of Tasik Kenyir with its numerous islands.
 Explore the coastline of Terengganu with fishing villages and tranquil beaches.

-The dry season (April-August) offers peak water clarity in marine parks, ideal for snorkeling and diving.
+The dry season (April-August) offers peak water clarity in marine parks, ideal for scuba diving and snorkeling.

 Step outside the town to discover more of Terengganu's cultural heritage.